aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/imathsubscriptelement/_index.md

 ---
 title: IMathSubscriptElement
-second_title: Aspose.Slides for Java API Reference
+second_title: Aspose.Slides for Android via Java API Reference
 description: Specifies the subscript object which consists of a base  and a reduced-size subscript placed below and to the right.
 type: docs
 weight: 916
-url: /java/com.aspose.slides/imathsubscriptelement/
+url: /androidjava/com.aspose.slides/imathsubscriptelement/
 ---
 **All Implemented Interfaces:**
 [com.aspose.slides.IMathElement](../../com.aspose.slides/imathelement)